 - UBER CONTINUES TO BE A LIGHTNING ROD FOR IC MISCLASSICATION CLAIMS.
 Uber, the on-demand ride-sharing firm, remains front and center in this update on IC compliance and misclassification news, with activity in at least four suits by drivers against the company in California, New York and Pennsylvania.

-– First, as discussed in more detail in our blog post of September 1, 2015, Uber suffered a setback from a California federal district court when Judge Chen, in a 68-page ruling, decided that one of the IC misclassification claims asserted by the drivers (that they are entitled to the full amount of tips received and that Uber improperly retained a portion of the gratuities) could be maintained, at least initially, as a class action.
+– First, as discussed in more detail in my blog post of September 1, 2015, Uber suffered a setback from a California federal district court when Judge Chen, in a 68-page ruling, decided that one of the IC misclassification claims asserted by the drivers (that they are entitled to the full amount of tips received and that Uber improperly retained a portion of the gratuities) could be maintained, at least initially, as a class action.
 The second misclassification claim, that the drivers must be reimbursed by Uber for all necessary expenses like car maintenance and fuel, was not permitted by the court to proceed as a class action, at least for the time being.
 The court also limited the scope of which drivers may be part of the class: included are drivers for UberX, a ride-sharing service where drivers use their own cars, UberBlack, a high-end car service, and UberSUV.
 Additionally, the class will only include drivers who began working for Uber before June 2014 and those who work for and are paid by Uber or an Uber subsidiary, not by intermediary transportation companies.
 O’Connor v.
 Uber Technologies, Inc., No.3:13-cv-03826 (N.D.
 Cal.
 Sept.
 1, 2015).

 – Second, two drivers brought suit in New York state court seeking class action status on behalf of Uber drivers and alleging similar independent contractor misclassification claims as in the O’Connor case above.
 Ogunmokun v.
 Uber Technologies Inc., No. 511072/15 (Sup.
 Ct.
 N.Y.
 Kings County Sept.
 9, 2015).